-RESTRICTED - POLICY -7in its jurisdiction to the decommissioning arrangements agreed in negotiations.
-One of its key concerns will be to ensure that those arrangements provide for the safety both of the public and of those directly involved in the decommissioning process;

-the decommissioning process should not expose individuals to prosecution (paragraphs 48-49).
+- the decommissioning process should not expose individuals to prosecution (paragraphs 48-49).
 The Government will put before Parliament proposals for appropriate statutory measures.
 These will include appropriate provisions relating to amnesty from prosecution, forensic testing and evidential use.
-The benefit of these provisions will be linked directly to the agreed decommissioning arrangements;

-the decommissioning process should be mutual (paragraph 50).
-The Government's position remains that all illegal arms should be handed to the proper authorities immediately in accordance with the law there is no justification for any retention of illegal arms whatever the circumstances.
+The benefit of these provisions will be linked directly to the agreed decommissioning arrangements; - the decommissioning process should be mutual (paragraph 50).
+The Government's position remains that all illegal there is no justification for any retention of illegal arms whatever the circumstances.
 The proper authorities will continue to enforce the law.
-But it recognises that decommissioning by paramilitaries would take place on the basis of the mutual commitment and participation of the paramilitary organisations' and that this will be an important confidence building measure.

-24. In these areas, as in all aspects of the report of the International Body, the Government fully endorses the report's proposals and believes that they constitute a fair and positive way forward.

-25. [Despite the abandonment of the IRA ceasefire, it would be wrong to assume now that implementation of all aspects of the International Body's report, including mutual decommissioning, cannot be secured.
-Even if, over time, this proves to be the case, important confidence building measures can and must be secured:

-a commitment to the principles of total and verifiable disarmament of all paramilitary groups;

-- agreement on the modalities for decommissioning, along the lines recommended in the International Body's Report;
+But it recognises that decommissioning by paramilitaries would take place on the basis of the mutual commitment and participation of the paramilitary organisations' and that this will be an important confidence building measure. - 24.
+In these areas, as in all aspects of the report of the International Body, the Government fully endorses the report's proposals and believes that they constitute a fair and positive way forward. - 25.
+Despite the abandonment of the IRA ceasefire, it would be wrong to assume now that implementation of much of the International Body's report cannot be secured.
+Even if mutual decommissioning is not possible at this stage, important confidence building measures can and must be secured: - a commitment to the principles of total and verifiable disarmament of all paramilitary groups; - agreement on the modalities for decommissioning, along the lines recommended in the International Body's Report;

-agreement on the possible phasing and the sequencing necessary if mutual decommissioning were to be implemented; a commitment to implement the start of decommissioning in circumstances where mutual decommissioning could be assured.

-26. At the review the Governments have suggested should be held around the end of September, the Government - along with other participants - would want to review the progress made on these and other issues.
-The Government imagines that participants would want to consider - at that time - whether progress of this sort provided, against the background that mutual decommissioning may be unachievable, sufficient confidence of a willingness to honour the International Body's Report to enable further progress to be made in political negotiations.]
+- agreement on the berification of decommissioning, including the possible role of an independent commission, along the lines recommended in the Report; - agreement on the possible phasing and the sequencing necessary if mutual decommissioning were to be implemented; - a commitment to implement the start of decommissioning in circumstances where mutual decommissioning could be assured. - 26.
+At the review the Governments have suggested should be held around the end of October, the Government along with other participants would want to review the progress made on these and other issues.
+The Government imagines that participants would want to consider at that time whether progress of this sort provided, against the background that mutual decommissioning may be unachievable, sufficient confidence of a willingness to honour the International Body's Report to enable further progress to be made in political negotiations.